 This might not look like much, but the Cornish pasty is a British culinary tradition that dates back to at least the 13th century!
 This tasty snack became popular for miners and farmers in the 18th century, as the pastry keeps the contents nicely insulated.
-The classic filling for a Cornish Pasty is mince, onions, potatoes and parsnips – although nowadays dedicated pasty shops serve them with all sorts of creative fillings – a definite must-try when in the UK.
+The classic filling for a Cornish Pasty is mince, onions, potatoes and parsnips.
+Although nowadays dedicated pasty shops serve them with all sorts of creative fillings – a definite must-try when in the UK.

 4. Full English Breakfast

-Do not attempt the Full English unless you’re truly ravenous; however, once you have tried it, you’ll be dreaming of it for many breakfasts to come.
+Do not attempt the Full English unless you’re truly ravenous.
+However, once you have tried it, you’ll be dreaming of it for many breakfasts to come.
 Eggs, bacon, sausage, beans, mushrooms, toast and tomatoes are the staple elements, with additions such as fried bread, black or white pudding, bubble and squeak, hash brown and chips, depending on where in England you go.
 Regional variations include the Full Scottish Breakfast which features a square sausage and The Ulster Fry which would not be complete without potato bread.

 It may not look particularly appetising, but this traditional Scottish delicacy is actually delicious.
 Officially the National Dish of Scotland, haggis is made up of diced sheep, cooked with stock and various vegetables.
 Usually served with turnips and potatoes (neeps and tatties), haggis is traditionally enjoyed on Burns Night.
-Vegetarian versions are available and are equally as tasty!
+Vegetarian versions are available and are just as tasty!